alxmrs/website/blog/2019-07-12-getting-back-my-domain.md

 credit card expired and ceased payments.

 The next lever I had left to pull was contacting Namecheap support.
-In my first conversation with their live help chat service, I gained a glimmer of hope: Their customer service members could override MFA temporarily if I could prove ownership of the account.
+In my first conversation with their live help chat service, I saw a glimmer of hope: Their customer service members could override MFA temporarily if I could prove ownership of the account.
 This glimmer was extinguished soon, however, when I learned that to identify me, they needed the phone number on the account.